RWS/studio-api-docs/apiconcepts/translationmemory/adding_language_resources.md

-Adding Language Resources
+# Adding Language Resources
-==

-In this chapter you will learn how to add languages resources such as custom abbreviations and variables to a translation memory.
-For more information on what language resources are, please see [Configuring Translation Memories](configuring_translation_memories.md).
+This chapter explains how to add language resources, such as custom abbreviations and variables, to a translation memory.
+For background on language resources, see [Configuring Translation Memories](configuring_translation_memories.md).

-Add a New Class
+## Add a New Class
---

-Add a new class called ```TmLanguageResources``` to your project.
-Let us assume that you would like to add a number of variables and custom abbreviations to your TM.
-Remember that variables are used to mark up particular strings such as product names as placeables.
-With custom abbreviations you can prevent the system from interpreting the dot following an abbreviation as a full stop, and thus as a segment delimiter.
-A TM includes a list of common abbreviations for each language by default (for example U.S., ref., etc.).
-Below you see an example of the English abbreviations list that a TM includes by default:
+Add a new class named `TmLanguageResource` to your project.
+This example adds variables and custom abbreviations to the TM.
+Variables mark strings such as product names as placeables.
+Custom abbreviations prevent the system from interpreting the dot after an abbreviation as a sentence break and segment delimiter.
+A TM includes a list of common abbreviations for each language by default, such as *U.S.* and *ref.*.
+The following screenshot shows the default English abbreviations list:

 ![RecognitionSettings](images/Abbreviations.jpg)

-This default list can be expanded with custom abbreviations to further fine-tune the segmentation.
-Note that there is *no* default variable list, i.e. the variable list for each TM that you create is empty by default.
+You can extend this default list with custom abbreviations to fine-tune segmentation.
+There is no default variable list, so each new TM starts with an empty variable list.

-Add a function called ```AddResource``` to your class, which takes the TM file name and path as string parameter.
-This function can be called as follows:
+Add a method named `AddResource()` that takes the TM file path as a string parameter.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs